-The School of Nursing is accredited by the Commission on Collegiate Nursing Education and the Mississippi Institutions of Higher Learning.
+The School of Nursing is accredited by the Commission on Collegiate Nursing Education and the Mississippi Board of Institutions of Higher Learning.

 The School of Nursing is located in Cockroft Hall which provides a central location for nursing faculty offices and classrooms.
-The Harvey Garrison Jr. Learning Center in Cockroft hall houses some of the SON clinical teaching supplies.
-Simulated patient care stations are part of all Cockroft Hall nursing classrooms and in the larger Nursing Skills Center.
-The audio-visual capacity is augmented by the University’s Learning Resources Center located in the Leland Speed Library, and many networked resources can be accessed and streamed online.
+The Harvey Garrison Jr. Learning Center houses the audio-visual media and simulated patient care centers.
+The audio-visual capacity is augmented by the University’s Learning Resources Center located in the Leland Speed Library.

 Nursing classes are conducted on the Mississippi College campus.
 The clinical portions of the nursing courses utilize a variety of hospitals and agencies in the Jackson area.
 Students may also elect learning experiences in other localities within the United States or abroad.

 The school of nursing has policies that are specific to the School of Nursing.
 Nursing students should review these policies, which involve both academic and non-academic matters.
-The policies are included in the Student Handbook that is provided to each student meeting criteria to continue into upper division clinical level course work in the School of Nursing.
+The policies are included in the Student Handbook that is provided to each student upon admission to the School of Nursing.
 Each student is expected to abide by these School of Nursing policies; failure to do so may result in dismissal from the program.